 - You did not have the intent to place the other person in fear for their safety.

-- The purported threat was neither credible or rational.
+- The purported threat was neither credible nor rational.

 Contact Us to Schedule a Free Case Evaluation

-If you’ve been arrested, charged, or under investigation for stalking under PC 646.9, there’s no question that retaining an experienced Orange County Criminal Defense Lawyer can mean the difference of a jail sentence or getting the case dropped completely.
-Contact the Law Offices of John D. Rogers to schedule a free case evaluation.
+If you’ve been arrested, charged, or under investigation for stalking under PC 646.9, there’s no question that retaining an experienced Orange County Criminal Defense Lawyer can mean the difference between a jail sentence or getting the case dropped completely.
+Contact us today to schedule a free case evaluation.

 California Penal Code 646.9 – defined (“(a) Any person who willfully, maliciously, and repeatedly follows or willfully and maliciously harasses another person and who makes a credible threat with the intent to place that person in reasonable fear for his or her safety, or the safety of his or her immediate family is guilty of the crime of stalking, punishable by imprisonment in a county jail for not more than one year, or by a fine of not more than one thousand dollars ($1,000), or by both that fine and imprisonment, or by imprisonment in the state prison.”).